salesforcecli/plugin-apex/messages/runtestcommon.md

 # syncClassErrForUnifiedLogic

-TODO: update message -- Synchronous test runs can include test methods from only one Apex class.
+-- Synchronous test runs can include test methods from only one Apex class or Flow test.
 Omit the --synchronous flag or include tests from only one class

 # testLevelErr